This page provides information about Special Educational Needs and Disabilities support available for students attending the Rochester Grammar School.

 3) How will the curriculum be matched to my child’s needs?

 Students are set according to ability in core subjects.
 There is appropriate academic and social provision for gifted and talented young people and those whose learning may need significant support to facilitate progress.
 In order to maximise attainment in external examinations, we liaise regularly with examination boards to implement appropriate access arrangements.

 4) How will I know how my child is doing?

 All students are provided with a student planner with capacity for shared communication between home and school.
 It contains key contact details, key dates in the school calendar.
-Student achievement data is gathered, collated and monitored every 6-8 weeks and outcomes are shared with parents/carers.
+Student achievement data is gathered, collated and monitored every 6-8 weeks and outcomes are shared with parents/carers at appropriates times in the year.
 This data will also be used to identify concerns around progress and interventions implemented.
 The subsequent data will be used to measure the impact of intervention.
 Other measures are routinely used to gauge progress against other needs e.g, attendance data and other scales of emotional well-being and engagement.
 Parents will have regular opportunities to discuss progress with their teachers at scheduled consultation events or informally by appointment, telephone or e mail to individual teachers.
 In addition, written feedback is provided as per the calendar.